but4reuse/RobocodeSPL_teaching/README.md

 # RobocodeSPL for teaching
 Teaching material for the implementation of a Software Product Line based on Robocode.
-In this repository, RobocodeSPL is just a small Software Product Line which is the starting point for the students to extend it with a bigger and more structured feature model, and more feature implementations.
+In this repository, RobocodeSPL is just a small Software Product Line which is the starting point for the students to extend it with a larger and more structured feature model, and more feature implementations.

 ## What is Robocode?
 Robocode is a programming game where users develop their own robots (called bots) in Java using the Robocode API.
 These bots are virtual tanks that fight among them.
 Users can put their creations in a global competition http://robowiki.net/wiki/RoboRumble.
 See for example the battle of two very advanced bots https://www.youtube.com/watch?v=0qtoh_PjhcU .
 You may want also to take a look to this video explaining different techniques https://www.youtube.com/watch?v=-aEHOm5toRc